Lokeyflow/bullmq-go/README.md

 ## Status

-**Current Version**: v0.1.0 (alpha)
+**Current Version**: v0.2.0 (beta)

 This library is under active development.
-The API may change before v1.0.0 release.
-Production use is not recommended until v1.0.0.
+The API is stabilizing but may change before v1.0.0 release.
+Use in production with caution and thorough testing.

 ---